gklyne/annalist/documents/installing-annalist.md

     If all goes well, this will update the `/etc/nginx/sites-available/annalist.conf` with details of the Letsencrypt certificate to be used.

-6. Check the revised configuration and (if OK) restart Apache:
+6. Check the revised configuration and (if OK) restart nginx:

-        mginx -t
+        nginx -t
         service nginx restart

 For a cursory test, try pointing your browser at `https://annalist.example.net/annalist/`: the Annalist site front page, listing available collections, should appear.
 For a more demanding test, try logging in to Annalist using the `Login` button, and selecting Google for the authentication provider.